 This route is only achieved by paddling across the Colorado River in a pack raft.
-In addition to the regular backpacking gear, we outfit each member of the group with his or her own raft, paddle, and life vest.
-This tour features Native American ruins, remains of old tourist camps and amazing views of the inner canyon in an area that few people reach when they visit the park.
+In addition to the regular backpacking gear, each member of the group is outfitted with his or her own raft, paddle, and life vest.
+This route features Native American ruins, remains of old tourist camps and amazing views of the inner canyon in an area that few people reach when they visit the park.

-After driving 6 hours from North Scottsdale, we will arrive at the South Bass trailhead.
+To get to the South Bass trailhead, you will need an off-road vehicle.
 Part of the drive is along 35 miles of dirt road for some 4x4 fun!
-Once at the trailhead, we set up camp for the night and explore the remains of William Wallace Bass's 100-year-old camp on the rim.
-If time allows, we head over to Ruby Point in the afternoon to soak in the view from one of the most scenic points on the rim.
+Once at the trailhead, set up camp for the night and explore the remains of William Wallace Bass's 100-year-old camp on the rim.
+If time allows, head over to Ruby Point in the afternoon to soak in the view from one of the most scenic points on the rim.

-Today we start our descent down the South Bass Trail.
+Today you start the descent down the South Bass Trail.
 This trail is steep in sections but relatively flat for about 1.5 miles (2.4 km) along the Esplanade, which is a high plateau in the canyon.
 The hike to the Colorado River is 8 miles (12.9 km) long with a drop in elevation of 4,440 ft (1,353 m).
-On this night we will camp on the south side beach of the Colorado River along Bass Rapids.
+On this night the group will camp on the south side beach of the Colorado River along Bass Rapids.

-After breakfast, we inflate the rafts we carried down to the river to paddle across the river to pick up the North Bass Trail.
-Once we reach the north side of the river, we hike along the North Bass trail for 1.5 miles (2.4 km) until we reach Shinumo Creek.
+After breakfast, inflate the rafts you carried down to the river to paddle across the river to pick up the North Bass Trail.
+Once you reach the north side of the river, take a hike along the North Bass trail for 1.5 miles (2.4 km) until reaching Shinumo Creek.

-Today we begin our ascent back up South Bass trail; first by hiking back to the river-1.5 miles (2.4 km) - where we paddle back across the Colorado River and hike to set up camp on the Esplanade.
+Today you will begin your ascent back up South Bass trail; first by hiking back to the river-1.5 miles (2.4 km) - where you paddle back across the Colorado River and hike to set up camp on the Esplanade.
 Distance from the river to camp is about 5 miles (8 km) with a 3,150-ft (960 m) elevation gain.
 Total hiking time is about 6 hours with additional time needed for paddling across the river.
-Once on the Esplanade, we hike off trail for some incredible views of the inner canyon
+Once on the Esplanade, hike off trail for some incredible views of the inner c

 On this day, there is a short 2.8-mile (4.5 km) hike back to the rim with a 1,250-ft (380 m) elevation gain.
 It usually takes about two hours to hike out from here.
-About half way to the top, we pass by ancient Native American ruins that are tucked away just yards off of the trail.
-Once at the top, we will head to Grand Canyon Village for souvenir shopping and lunch before heading back to the hotel in North Scottsdale.
+About half way to the top, you will pass by ancient Native American ruins that are tucked away just yards off of the trail.

 Share your experience!
 Review this trip